robsondepaula/kubernetes-with-kind/README.md

 # Kubernetes
-Some experiments using kind to bootstrap local kubernetes cluster.
+Some experiments using kind to bootstrap a local kubernetes cluster.

 ## k3d
 A cluster created with: